 Similarly, Omnisend’s pricing tiers are based on list size along with features.
-Unlike Remarkety, Omnisend provides an ongoing free option that comes with basic sign-up forms and pop-ups along with support for email campaigns that include up to 15,000 monthly emails.
-14-day free trials of the premium plans are also available with no need to enter payment information.
+Unlike Remarkety, Omnisend provides an ongoing free option that comes with all the features unlocked, including automation, segmentation and even SMS.

-Starting at $16 per month, the Standard plan comes with everything that’s available for free plus audience segmentation, support for SMS marketing, email automation workflows, and 24/7 customer support via email and live chat.
-The monthly email cap is also raised from a flat 15,000 to 12 times the size of your customer list.
+Starting at $16 per month, the Standard plan comes with everything that’s available for free plus 24/7 customer support via email and live chat.
+The monthly email cap is set at 12 times the size of your contact list.

-Finally, the Pro subscription starts at $99 per month and significantly expands the toolkit to include push notifications, Facebook Custom Audiences, Google Customer Match, advanced reporting features, and a dedicated account manager for organizations with at least 15,000 subscribers.
-Pro users can send 15 times as many emails as they have subscribers.
-Larger companies can contact Omnisend directly for a custom quote for an Enterprise solution with unlimited email sends.
+Finally, the Pro subscription starts at $59 per month and expands the toolkit to include advanced reporting features and a dedicated account manager for organizations paying at least $400/month.
+Pro users can send unlimited emails.

 Omnisend also charges separately for SMS marketing, and US messages cost a cent and a half rather than the one cent charged by Remarkety.
-That said, Omnisend Pro and Enterprise subscriptions also come with free SMS credits equivalent to the cost of the plan.
+That said, Omnisend Pro subscription also come with free SMS credits equivalent to the cost of the plan.